Cliftonville F.C.: 21st century

 The 2012–13 season was the most successful in the club's history.
 A win in the 2012–13 Irish League Cup final in January 2013 over rivals Crusaders was followed up with a League Championship, courtesy of a ninety-second-minute penalty from George McMullan against Linfield on 14 April 2013.
 The club missed out on a treble when they were defeated 3–1 after extra time in the 2012–13 Irish Cup final by Glentoran on 4 May 2013.

 The club started the following season in the UEFA Champions league second qualifying round, losing to Scottish champions Celtic in both legs.

 In January 2014, the club lifted their second consecutive League Cup against the same final opponents as the previous season, Crusaders.
 A 3–2 penalty shoot-out victory after a 0–0 draw was enough to earn the club's third League Cup title overall.

-The next year, Cliftonville defeated Ballymena United 3–2 in the League Cup final at Windsor Park to secure a third League Cup in a row.
+In January 2015, Cliftonville defeated Ballymena United 3–2 in the League Cup final at Windsor Park to secure a third League Cup in a row.

+In September 2015 Gerard Lyttle succeeded the highly successful Tommy Breslin.

 On 13 February 2016, Cliftonville won its fourth consecutive League Cup by defeating Ards 3–0 in the final at Solitude.

+In May 2017, Lyttle was replaced by Barry Gray.
+Gray guided his side to an Irish Cup final appearance in 2018, losing 3–1 to Coleraine.

+On 4 February 2019, former Institute manager Paddy McLaughlin was appointed as Cliftonville manager following the dismissal of Barry Gray.
+In McLaughlin's first full season in charge, the 2019–20 season, Cliftonville finished fourth in the NIFL Premiership.

+In the 2021–22 season, Paddy McLaughlin guided the club to a strong second-placed finish, taking the title race with Linfield down to the wire.

-On 13 March 2022 Cliftonville won its sixth League Cup against Coleraine at Windsor Park under the management of Paddy McLaughlin in a thrilling final that ended 4–3 to the Reds in extra time.
+On 13 March 2022 Cliftonville won its sixth League Cup against Coleraine at Windsor Park in a thrilling final that ended 4–3 to the Reds in extra time.

+On 17 April 2023 Paddy McLaughlin left the manager's post at Solitude to become the assistant manager at his hometown club Derry City.
+Jim Magilton was appointed in June 2023 as McLaughlin's successor.

+On 4 May 2024 Magilton ended the 45-year wait to lift the Irish Cup beating Linfield 3-1 AET at the National Stadium.
+Ronan Hale scoring a brace in extra time and his brother and captain Rory picking up the man of the match award.